aexol-studio/deenruv/docs/docs/guides/developer-guide/stand-alone-scripts/index.md

 ## Creating a RequestContext

-Almost all the methods exposed by Vendure's core services take a `RequestContext` object as the first argument.
+Almost all the methods exposed by Deenruv's core services take a `RequestContext` object as the first argument.
 Usually, this object is created in the [API Layer](/guides/developer-guide/the-api-layer/#resolvers) by the `@Ctx()` decorator, and contains information related to the current API request.

 When running a stand-alone script, we aren't making any API requests, so we need to create a `RequestContext` object manually.
 This can be done using the [`RequestContextService`](/reference/typescript-api/request/request-context-service/):